 Four separate identical mansions from the 1750s gracefully form the Amalienborg Palace, where the current King and Queen of Denmark live.
 It is here that the daily changing of the guard ceremony takes place at noon.
 Depending on whether the Queen is in residence, the ceremony will change, with musical accompaniments if she is “at home” or a brisker non-musical walk when she is not.

 The Amalienborg Museum allows visitors to see the private interiors of recent kings and queens and an exhibit on the monarchy today.
 Rooms are decorated in the style of the time of the ruling monarchs and the exhibits give insight into the life of the monarchy in Denmark.
-It is currently closed while a new exhibit is being prepared on the golden jubilee of the Queen which opens in mid-January 2022.

 Denmark’s ancient history and its artistic creations are on display in its best museums, from historical treasures to fine art to classical sculpture collections, there is sure to be something to intrigue you.
 These are particularly attractive options for sightseeing if one or more of your days in Copenhagen happen to be rainy or chilly, and the collections are an inviting way to get inside and learn more about the history and artistic creations of this small but dynamic country.